Okay, so the title is a bit salacious, but sincere never the less.

 And yet, I am completely serious when I talk about the “Sneaky Beast” that is growing within and around us, and it’s keeping us from the kind of connection and contentedness that could only come from being fully present.

-Although this may be especially challenging for those who are Neurodiverse, it really applies to us all.
+Although this may be especially challenging for those who are already struggling with socializing, anxiety or depression, it really applies to us all.

 The figurative beast that I am referring to is media, all media in its full obsequious glory.

 Not just social media.
 All forms of disconnected non living interaction.

 Facebook, or Instagram, gaming, Tic-Toc, YouTube or even TV.